 7. Website conversion rates drop by an average of 2.11% with each additional second of load time (between seconds 0-9).
 (Portent, 2019)

 8. The highest ecommerce conversion rates occur on pages with load times between 0-2 seconds.
 (Portent, 2019)

-Website load times impact conversion rates and as a result, your business as a whole.
+Website load times impact conversion rates and, as a result, your business as a whole.
 Ensuring your load time is as efficient as possible doesn't necessarily take a long time or a significant amount of effort, but it does require some thought.
-So, start thinking about how you can optimize your web page speed — and as a result, you'll see an improvement in your UX, conversions, time-on-page, revenue, and more.
+So, start thinking about how you can optimize your web page speed — you'll see an improvement in your UX, conversions, time-on-page, and revenue.